Indicators at a glance - Border Health

 - Almost all mosquito-borne diseases were diagnosed after cases had travelled overseas, often within the Asia-Pacific region.

-- There were age, gender, ethnic and regional differences in who acquired these diseases.
+- There were age, gender, ethnic and regional differences in who acquired these exotic diseases.

 |High-risk pests caught at New Zealand’s border

-- On average, there were nine border interceptions each year of exotic mosquitoes originating from overseas, 2006-15.
-Most interceptions (>80%) occurred in Auckland.
+- On average, from 2008-17, there were ten border interceptions each year of exotic mosquitoes.
+Most (>83%) interceptions occurred in Auckland.

-- Fifteen types of high-risk mosquito species of public health concern were caught, 2006-15.
+- Twenty types of high-risk mosquito species of public health concern were caught, 2008-17

-- Most (73%) of suspected intercepted mosquitoes originated from the Asia-Pacific region.
-Australia was by far the biggest source.
+- Most (64%) intercepted suspected mosquitoes originated from the Asia-Pacific region.
+Australia was by far the biggest source by country.

 - Most suspected mosquitoes came by sea and among general cargo.